roobenweb/roobenweb/_posts/tuts/2024-02-15-google-search.markdown

 If getting your website listed as soon as possible is your priority keep reading.

 ## How To Get Your Website Listed In Google As Soon As Possible
-To get your website listed as soon as you can you're going to want to familiarize yourself with a program called **Google Search Console**
+To get your website listed as soon as you can you're going to want to familiarize yourself with a program called <a href="https://search.google.com/search-console/" target="_blank">Google Search Console</a>

-Google Search Console is a free tool that Google offers so that you can keep track of your websites ranking in the Search Results.
+Google Search Console is a free tool that Google offers so that you can manage and keep track of your websites ranking in their Search Results.

+Google Search Console gives you the ability to submit request to Googles computer to come scan your website.